nevolodia/bunq_sandman/readme.md

 # 🏦 Bunq Sandman 🏦

-Bunq Sandman is a powerfull toolset which consists of two parts:
+Bunq Sandman is a powerful toolset which consists of two parts:

 1. **Bunq Sandman History**,
 2. **Bunq Sandman Visualizer**.